datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 **Description:** A formal document that outlines how research outputs are to be handled both during a research project and after the project is completed.

-**Examples and Usage Notes:** Includes data, software, and Text materials.
+**Examples and Usage Notes:** Includes data, software, and materials.

 Example::